Amy Schumer Brightens The Internet With A Video Of Infant Son Gene Walking

-Amy Schumer brightened the internet by sharing an adorable video of her son Gene taking some steps.
-The 10-month-old little boy looks thrilled to be able to get around on his own in the sweet clip.
+Amy Schumer brightened up the internet by sharing a very adorable video of her son Gene taking some steps.
+In the sweet clip, the 10-month-old little boy looks thrilled to be able to get around on his own.

 The video appears to be taken in a local park where the couple and their son are bundled up against the chill with their dog Tati.

-The clip begins with Amy’s husband Chris Fischer, who is wearing a green hoodie, a blue jacket and blue sweatpants with sneakers, placing Gene on the ground.
+The clip begins with Amy’s husband Chris Fischer, who is wearing a green hoodie, a blue jacket, and blue sweatpants with sneakers, placing Gene on the ground.

 The infant is wearing a blue snowsuit, providing complete coverage against the chill.
-His tiny hands are covered with gloves and he is wearing white and blue Adidas sneakers on his feet.
+His tiny hands are covered with gloves, and he is wearing white-and-blue Adidas sneakers.

-As soon as Chris placed Gene on the ground, he took off towards his mother, Amy.
+As soon as Chris placed Gene on the ground, he took off toward his mother, Amy.

-The comedienne is kneeling on the floor, wearing a blue down jacket with a fur hood and black leggings, waiting to grab her son.
+Wearing a blue down jacket with a fur hood and black leggings, the comedienne is kneeling on the ground waiting to grab her son.

-Gene squealed with delight as he walked towards his mother, falling on his backside before she could catch him.
+Gene squealed with delight as he walked toward his mother, falling on his backside before she could catch him.
 Everyone laughed with joy at Gene’s attempt at walking.

 The couple’s dog Titi, who Amy adopted in 2017 and is named after Orphan Black actress Tatiana Maslany, watched the events unfold while wearing a pink dog harness.